 - Automobiles including cars, motorbikes, and any type of vehicle – Prohibited for all the non-diplomats and allowed only for diplomats of certain levels.

 - Food – Non-Perishable food is allowed to be imported in small quantities.

 - Pets – Rules for every type of pet differ.
 Some pets may be allowed with approval.
 Pets from non-rabies-free countries are forbidden from being brought to Indonesia.
-This detailed prohibited list indicates the requirements for bringing pets, including documentation about the pet’s country of origin.
-In addition to various certificates and approvals indicated in the list, the pets must be brought with supporting documentation including the pet’s passport and other documents pertaining to its vaccination and the quarantine procedure whereby the pet may get quarantined under government observation.
+The pets must be brought with supporting documentation including the pet’s passport and other documents pertaining to its vaccination and the quarantine procedure whereby the pet may get quarantined under government observation.
 The steps that need to be taken when moving a pet to Indonesia is discussed in another section in this guide.

 - Electronic items – Brand new electronic items are prohibited and only those that have been used for at least a year are allowed.
 There’s also usually a restriction on bringing large electronic items (such as a refrigerator, gas stove, and so on) per category.